Create elevation layers

-- In the Tasks pane, double-click Review buildings.
-For Buildings, choose the Portland_roofform layer and for Elevation Surface (DSM) choose Portland_dsm_surface.
+- In the Review buildings pane, for Buildings, choose the Portland_roofform layer, and for Elevation Surface (DSM), choose Portland_dsm_surface.

 The Confidence Measurement tool calculates root mean square error (RMSE), which is the difference between the values in the roof forms layer and the values in the DSM.
 A higher RMSE indicates higher error for the generated building footprints.
 The statistic is added to the attribute table.

 - In the attribute table, scroll until you find the RMSE column.
-Right-click the attribute name and choose Sort Descending.
+Right-click the RMSE field name and choose Sort Descending.

 - Close the attribute table.

-- In the Tasks pane, click Next Step.
-A linked 2D map opens.
-In the Contents pane of the 2D map, select the Portland_roofform layer and in the Tasks pane, click Run
+- In the Contents pane of the 2D map, select the Portland_roofform layer, and in the Tasks pane, click Run.

-Once you click Run, the Symbology pane for the Portland_roofform layer opens.
+The Symbology pane for the Portland_roofform layer appears.